radiomanV/TL866/wine/readme.md

 2. Run make
 3. Rename the setup.dll.so file as setupapi.dll and copy this file in the Minipro/Xgpro folder

 You should install the 32 bit version of the libusb library (Debian users libusb-1.0-0:i386, Arch users lib32-libusb)
-To compile the debug version pass the DBG define to make like this: make CFLAGS=-DDBG.
-This will print to console all the usb communication.